liip/bootstrap-blocks-wordpress-plugin/readme.txt

 == Description ==

-This plugin adds bootstrap components and layout options as Gutenberg blocks.
+This plugin adds Bootstrap components and layout options as Gutenberg blocks.

 The following blocks are currently available: